 2500 Waldorf Ct NW Suite B

 Life Story / Obituary

-Without a doubt, life feels less certain in the absence of Lynne's steadfast companionship.
-May we find comfort in our many treasured memories and in the honor of carrying her beautiful legacy forward.
-In each moment we gather with loved ones, cheer on each others' dreams, enjoy a trip, or share our passions, we celebrate the many ways Lynne gifted our lives.
-In this way, we keep her spirit alive and inspiring others as she so inspired each of us.
+A woman who embodied her values, Sue showed us how to work hard, play hard, and live full, wholehearted lives.
+Though the world feels far less certain in the absence of her love and affection, may we find much comfort in our many treasured memories.
+May we also find comfort in the honor of carrying Sue’s beautiful legacy forward.
+In each moment we greet a stranger as a friend, meet life’s challenges with confidence, choose faith over fear, and generously give of our hearts, we celebrate the many ways Sue gifted our lives.
+In this way, we keep her vibrant spirit alive and inspiring others as she so inspired each of us.